lattenwald/ElmReddit/README.md

 * Editing
   * Add subreddit to multireddit
   * Remove subreddit from multireddit

-Not (yet?) implemented:

   * Subscribe to subreddit
   * Unsubscribe from subreddit

+Not (yet?) implemented:

 * Create multireddit
 * Remove multireddit
+* Subscribe to subreddit which is not listed in any of supported views
 * Add subreddit to multireddit if it's not listed in any of supported views

 ## Installation